iminkin/splice-sites-conservation/README.md

  ones.
 These files are described below.
 Only protein-coding and lncRNA genes were included in the analysis.

+ Note: the Makefile can be ran on a limited dataset of chromosomes and genomes for testing and debugging.
+To run in this mode, set the variable CONFIGURATION to "debug".

 * src/data/realignment/*.py: scripts that analyze the alignment's completeness with respect to the human gene annotation and realign missing exon/genome pairs.
 To be released as a separate tool in the near future.